litelitelite/otus_2024/README.md

-# lession-10-mysql
+# lession-11-pgsql-patroni

-## This code create an 4 VM in YC and provision Nginx, MySQL Percona cluster and simple python flask app.
+## This code create VMs in YC and provision Nginx, PGSQL patroni cluster and simple python flask app with haproxy balancer.

 ### Usage